 free self-guided visits

-Teachers, you are welcome to use the Kerry Wood Nature Centre and Historic Fort Normandeau displays and grounds free of charge to deliver your own educational programs—we simply ask that you call ahead to ensure that the amenities you wish to use will be available.
+Teachers and youth group leaders, you are welcome to use the Kerry Wood Nature Centre, Gaetz Lakes Sanctuary, and Historic Fort Normandeau free of charge to deliver your own educational programs—we simply ask that you call ahead to let us know when you'll be on site so we can ensure an enjoyable experience for all our visitors.

 If you choose to do a self-guided snowshoe excursion, our snowshoes are available to rent.
 Please call ahead to pre-book your snowshoes, especially if you have a large group.